signum-network/CIPs/SIP/sip-48.md

 - Suppose the creation is after the hard fork.
 Then a subscription is created and assigned to the Alias and the creator account.
 - If a subscription already exists, only the alias content gets updated.

+### Transfer of Alias
+If a user creates a private sale with price 0 (zero), the Alias gets immediately transferred to the receiver.
+A corresponding renewal subscription will stay on the former owner until the new owner of the Alias executes a setAlias transaction for this received Alias.

+While no setAlias gets executed by the new owner, the former owner pays the subscriptions.
+Suppose the former owner needs more balance to pay or actively cancel the subscription.
+The Alias gets deleted in this case, and any account can get the Alias again.

 ### API support
 The OpenAPI should support the new transactions on the node.